microsoft/vscode-wiki/Issue-Tracking.md

 - if it is remembered that the issue is a duplicate, mark it as a duplicate (see below)
 - if the issue doesn't have enough information, comment on the issue with a link for how to file issues

-The person assigned to do the inbox tracking doesn not have to (but is free to do more):
+The person assigned to do the inbox tracking **doesn not** have to (but is free to do more):
 - try to reproduce the issue
 - analyze the issue, this is the duty of the assigned owner
+- engage into a discussion with the author of the issue

+We rotate the initial inbox triage on a weekly basis.

 ### 2nd level Triage by the assignee
 - review the `feature-request` vs. `bug` assignment, if it is a feature request remove the assignee
 - assign the `P1` label if needed
 - assign a milestone issues

-### Issue Planning
+### Fix Planning
 - Open Bugs assigned to an milestone will be reviewed regularly and the milestone will be adjusted if needed.

 ## Bug Verification